BertanPank/iyzico-Datathon-13th-Place/README.md

 The code is extremely cluttered and contains many ideas that are both used and unused.

-The ideas might be useful, but if you're looking for clean code, I would advise staying away from this repo !!!
+The ideas might be useful, but if you're looking for clean code, I would advise staying away from this repo :D

+!!!

 --------------------------------------------------------------------------------------------------------